ramclen/documenting-dev/blog-posts/Deeper-knowledge-about-react-jsx-and-lifecycle/Deeper-knowledge-about-react-jsx-and-lifecycle.md

 canonical_url:
 ---

-I would like to talk about typical things coming with ReactJS that you could miss learning React.
+I would like to talk about typical things coming with ReactJS that you could miss when learning React.
 If you are in the process, this is going to help you to understand better JSX and Lifecycle.
 So let's start!

 ## What is JSX?

 JSX is the language that React offers to embed UI logic and render interfaces.
 JSX is really similar to HTML but is not the same.
-It runs inside of Javascript, for that reason I am going to give few tips to boost your learn about JSX and differentiate to html:
+It runs inside of Javascript, for that reason I am going to give few tips to boost your knowledge about JSX and differentiate to html:

 - Properties and attributes names use camelCase instead of kebab-case found on HTML
   - Example: tab-index => tabIndex